 Magnetic Resonance Imaging, or MRI as it is referred to, is a patient examination utilizing a magnetic field and radio waves to produce a highly accurate view of the inside of any portion of your body.
 It is a painless and extremely safe procedure because no radiation is used.

 Aided by a computer, MRI is able to produce an image of bone and soft tissue from many different body angles or planes.
-This enables Magnetic Imaging of Morris and MRI of West Morris physicians to quickly and precisely diagnose a wide variety of conditions.
+This enables MRI of West Morris physicians to quickly and precisely diagnose a wide variety of conditions.

 What are the advantages of MRI?